Traffic Safety Laws in Michigan

-The state does, however, ban texting.
+Texting is banned in the state of Michigan.
 This applies to all drivers, regardless of age, while behind the wheel.

 If a rider is detected not wearing a seat belt, state law allows police officers to pull the vehicle over just for that reason.

-When riding in a vehicle, children under four years old must be properly secured in an approved safety seat.
-Children weighing under 20 pounds must face the rear of the vehicle.
+When riding in a vehicle, children under 4 years old must be properly secured in an approved safety seat in the rear of the vehicle.
 The only time a child under 4 years old may ride in the front seat of a vehicle is if all other seats are occupied by children under 4 years old.

 Note: Children are best protected by sitting in the middle of the back seat.
 Rear-facing child seats shouldn't be used in the front seat of a vehicle with air bags.